kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Next, how about your web-host?
 If your site or app is hosted on a low-end, shared-hosting USD $5/month, things will be slow.

 From here, lots of web performance best practices have evolved over the years.
 File minification, configuring critical path CSS, agressive browser caching, all this and many other things are well-documented.

-After implementing the performance stuff that you should be implementing anyway, <em>then</em> focus on JavaScript performance.
-Google's Addy Osmani has written <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read.

-Heads-up: this article effectively argues that images

 (freelancers worked at a company first)